 - (Chair) Lisa Parkinson, Bristol, family mediator, trainer with Resolution in child-inclusive mediation, Vice-President of the FMA

-- James Pirrie, solicitor and family mediator, Family Law in Practice, London
+- James Pirrie, solicitor and family mediator, Family Law in Partnership, London

 - Helen Pittard, solicitor and family mediator, 174 Law, Birkenhead, Wirral

 - Dominic Raeside, family mediator, Family Law in Practice, London, member of Family Justice Council, Chief Assessor for FMC accreditation

 - Elaine Richardson, solicitor and family mediator, Morecrofts, Liverpool, member of the Law Society’s Family Law Committee